A positive approach sets you up for dementia care success

 6 essential techniques for how to approach someone with dementia

-1. Approach from the front (35 seconds in video)
+1. Approach from the front, never from behind (35 seconds in video)

 - It’s a natural human response to be startled by or uncomfortable with someone unseen coming up from behind and touching them or getting right in their face.

-- People respond with fight (hit out), flight (try to get away), or fright (freeze and grab on to something).
+- The person might respond with fight (hit out), flight (try to get away), or fright (freeze and grab on to something).

-- What it can look like from their perspective – at 2:13 in video
+- What this approach can look like from their perspective – at 2:13 in video

 - If you zoom up (from their damaged brain’s perspective), they’ll be startled and again respond with fight, flight, or fright.